Traditional • Folk

 Sounds Irish is an outreach workshop in Irish traditional music for primary schools and youth centres.
 The workshop features dynamic live demonstrations and allows participants to develop their musical awareness through the hands-on exploration of the forms, rhythms and instruments of Irish traditional music.
 See Outreach Workshops for more information.

 Music at Work Programme

 Music at Work is a unique programme that provides convenient and affordable music courses in Dublin-area workplaces.
-We offer bodhrán, Irish fiddle and tin whistle courses for absolute beginners as part of the programme.
+We offer Bodhrán, Irish Fiddle, Tin Whistle and Songwriting courses as part of the programme.
 See Music at Work Programme for more information.